California Pay Transparency. Single-State Compliance.

 Lauren "Two weeks for a number you should already have?"

-Lauren "I'll wait two weeks.
-But Natalie.the fact that it takes two weeks to tell me the pay range for my own job title tells me something about how this company thinks about pay.
+Lauren "I'll wait.
+But two weeks to tell me the pay range for my own title tells me how this company thinks about pay.
 And it's not great."

-Under California’s Equal Pay Act, Lauren had the right to know the pay scale for her position.
-Taking two weeks to produce a number you should already have signals that pay data isn’t managed. which is exactly the conclusion she drew.
-The compliance cost was +1.
-The real cost was losing a top-performing engineer to a competitor who publishes ranges publicly.
-Under SB 1162, maintaining current pay scales isn’t optional. it’s a recordkeeping requirement.
+Under California’s Equal Pay Act, Lauren had the right to know the pay scale.
+Two weeks signals pay data isn’t managed, exactly the conclusion she drew.
+Compliance cost: +1.
+Real cost: a top engineer lost to a competitor that publishes ranges.
+Under SB 1162 maintaining current scales is a recordkeeping requirement.

-Tom Brennan has modeled three scenarios against Ridgeline's California exposure.
-Click each card to see the full breakdown.
+Tom Brennan has modeled three scenarios.
+Click each card for the breakdown.

-Under Labor Code 1197.5, "market rate" is explicitly not a defence.
-If Lauren files, back pay plus equal liquidated damages is the floor, not the ceiling.
-And the SB 1162 posting violations remain open.
+Under Labor Code 1197.5, "market rate" is not a defence.
+Back pay plus equal liquidated damages is the floor.
+SB 1162 posting violations remain open.

-SB 1162 posting fix clears the immediate CRD finding.
-The privileged audit surfaces and remediates Labor Code 1197.5 exposure before a plaintiff's attorney does.
-CRD enforcement priorities give weight to voluntary remediation in mitigation.
+SB 1162 posting fix clears the CRD finding.
+Privileged audit surfaces Labor Code 1197.5 exposure before a plaintiff does.
+CRD weighs voluntary remediation in mitigation.

 Before the CFO meeting, reflect.
 There's no right answer.but where you stand shapes how you lead.
 Click on the grid to place yourself.